3.1.6 Leaven/Yeast: Corruption and Sin

 Paul knew that even a little falsehood was enough to sink the boat.
 His opponents were saying, “Yes, Yahshua died for your sins, so you have to believe in that.
 But the Torah is God’s word, too, so you have to perform its precepts as well.
 Well, not all of ’em—that’d be silly, and besides, we know it can’t be done.
 But at least you have to have your males circumcised.”
 Really?
 The minute you add one thing to the finished work of Christ, you’ve added “leaven” to the loaf of your relationship with God.
 And a little leaven leavens the whole lump.
 Besides, as he noted a few verses later, “The one who sows to his own flesh will from the flesh reap corruption, but the one who sows to the Spirit will from the Spirit reap eternal life.”
 (Galatians 6:8) The Torah must be performed in the flesh if at all.
 But our new creation is a spiritual phenomenon—based on love, faith, and trust in God’s promise and Yahshua’s finished work.
 In the end, mortal flesh will be found to be incompatible with immortal Spirit.

 Am I saying that we shouldn’t keep, observe, and revere the Torah?
 No, not at all (nor did Paul).
-We should, insofar as it’s possible (though ninety percent of it isn’t possible, depending as it does on the existence of a temple and priesthood).
+We should, insofar as it’s possible (though eighty or ninety percent of it isn’t possible, depending as it does on the existence of a temple and priesthood).
 Am I saying it’s obsolete or has been abrogated?
 Absolutely not.
 The Torah serves exactly the same purpose today as it did when Yahweh delivered it to Moses.
 All I’m saying is that we must not rely on our own performance of its literal precepts to achieve reconciliation with Yahweh.
 The only way that can be done is through reliance upon the sacrifice of Yahshua—the One who personally fulfilled everything the Torah signifies.
 Nor is the Torah just for Jews.
 We should all, even today, observe God’s Law—study it, apply it, ponder it, and meditate on it in order to perceive what Yahweh was telling us through its timeless symbols.

 Paul used the same truth—that a little corruption engulfs its entire environment—when cautioning against immorality.
 Somebody in the Corinthian Church was living in open, blatant, sexual sin, and the assembly—instead of admonishing him to repent—was congratulating itself on how tolerant they were, how forgiving, gracious, and liberal.
 So he writes, “Your boasting is not good.
 Do you not know that a little leaven leavens the whole lump?
 Cleanse out the old leaven that you may be a new lump, as you really are unleavened.
 For Christ, our Passover lamb, has been sacrificed.
 Let us therefore celebrate the festival, not with the old leaven, the leaven of malice and evil, but with the unleavened bread of sincerity and truth.”
 (I Corinthians 5:6-8) Once we embrace the wrong-headed idea that we’re free to live like Caligula because Christ’s sacrifice has atoned for our sins, our “loaf is as good as leavened”—you might as well stick a fork in us, ’cause we’re done.
 The church shouldn’t have been proud of their open-mindedness; they should have been horrified at the results of their one-sided teaching.
 Yes, we’re under grace, but grace leads to liberty, not license.
 Under grace, we become free to follow Christ in word and deed, not to lead lives of dissipation and rebellion, contradicting everything He ever taught us.
 Yahshua didn’t legalize sin; He eliminated it from our lives—He didn’t just remove sin’s penalty; He removed its presence.